psiberx/cp2077-ripperdeck/README.md

 ## Usage

-RipperDeck integrates into the game's UI.
+RipperDeck integrates into the *Hub* menu.
-So just open the *Hub* menu to access it.
+Open the *Hub* menu to access the new *RipperDeck* section, which repeats the ripperdoc interface with the addition of new actions to unequip and dispose cyberware.

-## TODO
+## Future Plans

-- Add more translations
+- An immersive version in which you have to meet the stats requirements and buy the device from ripperdoc in order to access the respec functions.

 ## Acknowledgements